How to Set Up a Nurse Mentorship Program

 New graduate nurses typically get three to six months of orientation when starting their first job.
 During this time, training takes place through either a nurse preceptorship or a nurse residency program.
 After the training period, the nurse is free to take care of patients without oversight.

-The “honeymoon period” of being off orientation but still relatively inexperienced is a nerve-wracking time for nurses.
+The “honeymoon period” of being off orientation but still relatively inexperienced can be a nerve-wracking time for nurses.
 Without the support of nursing leadership and colleagues, new nurses may feel isolated or disengaged from their work.
-Silent suffering leads to turnover — nearly 40% of new hires leave within the first year.
+Silent suffering too often leads to turnover — as many as 17% of new graduate nurses leave nursing within the first year.

 Benefits to Nurses Benefits to Facilities